For musicians, this word contains two rather alarming terms:

 The critical thing for singers:

 If you are severely affected, you probably won’t be able to manage without hormones at some point if you want to continue singing.
-Because oestrogen also keeps the vocal folds supple.
+Oestrogen keeps the vocal folds supple.

 There are pills, patches, cream to apply to the inside of your thighs (!), vaginal cream, vaginal suppositories etc., etc.